0xCryptic/0xCryptic-CTF-Writeups/THM/blog.md

 `-rwsr-sr-x 1 root root 8.3K May 26  2020 /usr/sbin/checker (Unknown SGID binary)`

-By running this binary and reading the human-readable output of this binary by running `strings /usr/sbin/checker`, it's an Lef binary compiled with gcc that imports `getenv`, `setuid`, `system` and `puts` that checks if the `admin` environment variable is set to true.
+By running this binary and reading the human-readable output of this binary by running `strings /usr/sbin/checker`, it's an ELF binary compiled with gcc that imports `getenv`, `setuid`, `system` and `puts` that checks if the `admin` environment variable is set to true.
 If it is, it sets the UID and spawns a bash shell.
 If not, it puts "Not an Admin" as output.

 - By running `export admin=true`, we can set the admin environment variable to true, run the binary and escalate privileges.
 Root flag has been obtained.